Want more ADHD-friendly strategies like this?

 - A short playlist or podcast episode

 A lot of people with ADHD tell themselves, “I should just do it.
 Just push through.”
-And yes, sometimes you can white-knuckle your way through a transition—but it often comes at a high energy cost.
-What might take 5% of a neurotypical brain’s energy might cost you 25%.
+And yes, sometimes you can white-knuckle your way through a transition (or have to).

 It’s Okay to Make Life Easier

-If a transition is hard for you, there’s always a reason—you just haven’t uncovered it yet.
-Once you do, you can design a small system that supports your brain instead of fighting it.
+If a transition is hard for you, there’s always a reason.
+Trust yourself and be curious; that will help you discover what it is!
+Once you know why a transition is tough, you can design a small system that supports your brain instead of fighting it.

 So next time you struggle with a transition, pause and ask: